List of New Hampshire historical markers (76–100): . Birthplace of the Seventh Day Adventist Church

 "In April 1842, a group of citizens in this town banded together to form 'the first Christian Society.'
 In the Adventist movement of 1842–43, they espoused the Advent hope.
 In January 1842, these Washington Sabbathkeepers, after meeting for many years as a loosely knit group, organized the first Seventh Day Adventist Church.
 Take second left, opposite the Common, 2.3 miles on the Millen Pond Road to the site of this building."

+Note: this marker was erected in 1974.